Only this pageAll pages

 Application Server

-eMuseum runs on the Tomcat web application server.
+eMuseum runs on the web application server.
 The following table shows which Tomcat versions are supported by each version of eMuseum

 Tomcat 10